mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Splits

 - can split editor to see current file in multiple panes
+- can drag an editor tab to produce a new vertical or horizontal split
 - can open any number of files each each pane
+- see options under View ...
+Editor Layout
+  - provides split commands
+  - provides predefined editor layouts
+  - provides ability to toggle between vertical and horizontal layouts
 - keyboard shortcuts
   - to split editor
     - View ...
 Split Editor